Mohanalavala/HealthApp/README.md

  6.User can create their own challenge or can join the existing challenge.
  7.User can view data from the previous challenges.

-## User Stories

-1.User can access to steps button so that user can have track on step count on monthly basis.
-2.User can be able to view the number of minutes the exercise done on monthly basis.
-3.User can be able to view the track of Records of kilometers based on the data of steps and kcal of the energy burnt.
-4.Sleep button keeps track on number of hours the user had slept per day will be shown statistically on monthly basis.
-5.Hydration button is based on the number of litres of water consumed per day on monthly basis.
-6.Fruits and vegetables consumed in Kcal on monthly basis.

 ## ER Diagram for Health App
 ![image](https://github.com/Mohanalavala/HealthApp/blob/master/A01_%20ER%20Review%20-%20%20Blank%20ERD%20%26%20Data%20Flow.png)